exfm/node-stormwatch/README.md

  * Allow setting "high" on a graph.
 Think lke mocha --slow opt.
 Approaching high = red, mid = beige/gray, low = light grey.
 That way color is an indicator of what you should actually be paying attention to.
  * Add support for typing a metric to an AWS alarm to draw the red line
  * Map instance ids to instance names
- * Cache all instance info / describeInstance results
+ * Cache all instance info / describeInstance results.
+10 minutes?
+ * Annotate anything.
+Programatically for deploys.